When is the best time to fly to Montreal?

 Getting around Montreal

 Between the city’s smart layout and extremely efficient public transport system, you’ll never worry about getting where you need to go.
 There are also plenty of bike paths all over the city if you want to get a little exercise.
 Public transport consists of metro, bus and commuter rail and is run by STCUM.
-The metro is sparkling clean and has four different lines with dozens of stations.
-The bus routes are connected with the metro and both run between 5:30am and 1am.
+The bus routes are connected with the metro and both run between early morning and late night.
 There are also a few night buses running after regular service ends.
 You can also get into the suburbs by connecting to the commuter rail.
 Check out the bus and metro tourist passes to save some money.
 Taxis are available by phone or by hailing one off of the street.
 If you really want to rent a car, there are plenty of companies in the city, but with congested traffic and all the easy transport options, it’s not recommended.

 Montreal insider information